SnakieJakie/More-Lights/README.md

 # More-Lights
-More Lights is an mod for GZDoom, LZDoom, and Zandronum that adds Dynamic Lighting for flats.
+More Lights is an mod for GZDoom, LZDoom, and Zandronum that adds Dynamic Lighting to flats.